Visual Studio Setup

 UaaSClone.cmd, which can be run after cloning the source code repository.

-Running this command line tool will clone the Umbraco Cloud repository to the right folder, so the Visual Studio setup remains valid.
+Running this command line tool will clone the Umbraco Cloud repository to the right folder, and set up Visual Studio for them.

 Working with NuGet